 The program serves 22 students.

 Lemoore, CA 93245

-The Central Union project serves Native American students from Kindergarten through Fourth Grade, identified as needing reading support based upon various assessment tools used to determine reading aptitudes.
-The essential program functions are to support, supplement, and extend the classroom reading instruction, to diagnose the reading skills of the Kindergarten through fourth grade Native American students, and to use research based reading material to provide reading support and advancement of reading achievement.
-Program services and supports are delivered by a certificated Reading Specialist who provides direct instruction to targeted Native American students as well as support to classroom teachers in the implementation of Common Core literacy instruction.
-In addition to support during the regular school day, the Reading Specialist also serves as a supervisor for the support staff in delivering a daily afterschool program for Native American students selected to participate in the afterschool reading support intervention.
+The Central Union School District AIECE program serves Native American students from kindergarten through grade four, identified as needing reading and math support based upon various assessment tools used to determine aptitudes.
+The essential program functions are to support, supplement, and extend classroom instruction, diagnose the skills of the kindergarten through grade four Native American students, and to use research-based reading and math material to provide support and advancement of reading and math achievement.
+Program services and supports are delivered by a certificated staff who provides direct instruction to targeted Native American students as well as support to classroom teachers in the implementation of Common Core instruction.
+In addition to support during the regular school day, materials are purchased to provide support to students and families in reading and math.